transparency-dev/witness-network/site/content/participate.md

 Where can a log operator find configuration details and learn more about how the witness is operated?
 Specify an about page URL.

-The about page must at minimum specify:
+The about page should at least include:

   - The witness public key in [vkey format][].
 Use key type 0x04 (cosignature/v1).
 Similar to logs, we recommend using a schema-less URL for the name.
-  - An [add-checkpoint URL][ac] (unless it is a [bastion-host][bh] only witness).
+  - An [add-checkpoint URL][ac] (which may be referring to a [bastion-host][bh]).
+  - Which list(s) the witness is being configured with.
-  - How often the witness is reconfigured with logs from the latest list.
+  - How often the witness is reconfigured with logs from the latest list(s).

 The about page should list additional information that's useful for the log operator, such as whether it is a production witness, how it's operated, etc.